exasol/virtual-schemas/README.md

 This means an user familiar with SQL will immediately feel at home when accessing remote data through Virtual Schemas.

+Other databases vendors offer similar features and refer to them as `External Tables` or `Foreign Data Wrapper (FDW)`.

+This repository contains Virtual Schema adapters for different external data sources.
+Each of these adapters translates between the Exasol SQL dialect and the SQL dialect of the external data source.

 ## Version Requirements

 Virtual Schema  | Required Java Version | Lifecycle